 People with Type 2 Diabetes are “lazy” and “caused their disease” by eating too much sugar

 This couldn’t be farther from the truth.
 It’s no one’s fault they were diagnosed with diabetes.
 It’s a hurtful stereotype that implies people “chose” to get diabetes.
 The guilt and shame associated with this misconception presents challenges in self-management by hindering diabetes-related behaviors such as taking medications, sticking with meal plans, or even attending diabetes educational classes.
 To improve the perception of diabetes, it’s important to think about the language used to describe it.
-According to this paper by the Association of Diabetes Care and Education Specialists, language lies at the core of attitude change, personal identity, bias, and perception.
+According to this paper by the Association of Diabetes Care and Education Specialists, language lies at the core of attitude change, personal identity, bias and perception.
 For example, instead of referring to someone as “diabetic” call them a person with diabetes.
 The term “diabetic” labels someone as their disease.

-Sugar is not the cause of diabetes, however, consuming sugar in excess can lead to weight gain, which is a risk factor for Type 2 diabetes.
-However, weight is not the only risk factor for developing Type 2 diabetes.
+Sugar is not the cause of diabetes, however, consuming sugar in excess can lead to weight gain, which is a risk factor for type 2 diabetes.
+However, weight is not the only risk factor for developing type 2 diabetes.
 Type 2 diabetes is a complex disease, with many underlying causes, including genetics, which can lead to insulin resistance and metabolic syndrome.
-Anyone at any age can develop Type 2 diabetes.
+Anyone at any age can develop type 2 diabetes.

 You Can’t Eat Sweets or Carbs with Diabetes

 You can eat anything if you have diabetes as long as it fits your personal management plan.
 People assume they have to give up their favorite foods in order to manage their blood glucose.
-But this isn’t true — it’s about managing portion sizes, adjusting medications, and tracking how certain foods impact your blood sugar.
+But this isn’t true—it’s about managing portion sizes, adjusting medications and tracking how certain foods impact your blood sugar.
 People with diabetes are encouraged to see a diabetes educator or nutritionist to develop an eating pattern that’s conducive to their lifestyle.

-Also, the term “carbs” is a broad term, because different carbohydrates impact your glucose in different ways.
+Also, the term “carbs” is a broad term, because different carbohydrates impact your blood glucose in different ways.
 For example, a food high in fiber and carbohydrate would have a better impact than food high in carbohydrate that contains simple sugars.
 Why?
 Because the fiber isn’t digested by your body.
-In fact, soluble fiber can slow the absorption of sugar and improve glucose levels and cholesterol.
+In fact, soluble fiber can slow the absorption of sugar and improve blood glucose levels and cholesterol.